SS-343/SS-343/README.md

 - 👋 Hello, I’m @grantstevens44.
-I`m a Freshman enrolled in Computer Science at Embry-Riddle Aeronautical University.
+I`m a Freshman enrolled in Information Science at the University of South Florida.
 - 👀 I’m interested in all things cyber security.
 IOT devices, Bluetooth, RFID, and physical penetration testing.
 - 🌱 I’m currently learning Web hacking and systems exploitation via a cyber security club at my school.
 - 💞️ I’m looking to collaborate on ...(Anything, Inquire below!)